 Feb 28 2011

-Perhaps THE most complete rock album in history, Who’s Next has just about everything.
-It has three chord power riffs, piano ballads, cutting edge technological innovation, virtuoso performances, raw power, accessibility, depth, message, anthems, a nice balance between acoustic and electric, a nice balance between electronic and analog.
-It’s wildly entertaining and it hits its absolute peak at the very end.
+Perhaps THE most complete rock album in history, Who’s Next has just about everything a classic rock fan can want in an album.
+It has plenty of three-chord power riffs, melodic piano ballads, cutting edge technological innovation, virtuoso performances, raw power, accessibility, depth, message, anthems, a nice balance between acoustic and electric, and an even nicer balance between electronic and analog.
+In total, this album by The Who is satisfying, wildly entertaining and hits its absolute peak at the very end.

 That moment in “Won’t Get Fooled Again”, set up by the then cutting edge synth, that lulls the listener into believing that the album is over and will simply fade away.
 But then comes a few drum hits (and with Keith Moon “a few” is perhaps 20 or 30), that build to a dramatic re-introduction and Rodger Daltry’s scream, and the keystone lyric of the entire album;